-Since the 2018 WHTF Report, three (3) multi-family housing developments have been completed and/or are nearing construction completion and two (2) additional multi-family housing projects have been procured and are in the process of obtaining City funding.
+Since the 2019 WHTF Report, three (3) multi-family housing developments have completed construction and are now operational and two (2) additional multi-family housing projects have been procured, obtained City funding and are either under construction or awaiting a LIHTC award.
+Additionally, the City has chosen to utilize WHTF to reinvest in a homeownership project previously funded by the City.

 The following Affordable Housing Developments illustrate the creation of quality, affordable housing developments that are a result of leveraging City WHTF and HUD HOME Investment Partnerships funding.
-The three developments nearing completion include: Inca Apartment Acquisition/Rehabilitation, Generations at West Mesa, and Nuevo Atrisco.
+The three developments completed in 2020 include: Inca Apartment Acquisition/Rehabilitation, Generations at West Mesa senior housing development, and Nuevo Atrisco apartments.

 INCA NE APARTMENT ACQUISITION/REHABILITATION- 3701, 3705, and 3711 Inca Street NE, Albuquerque, NM 87111, are 3 separate single story 4-plex apartment buildings.
 The Project consists of the substantial rehabilitation and management of the three, multi-family buildings, landscaping, access, parking lots and grounds located on the property.
 The Project includes the improvements of twelve residential units, including three 1-bedroom, six 2-bedroom, and three 3-bedroom rental housing units between the three buildings, designed to serve households with children at or below 60% AMI.
 The acquisition of Inca was funded with WHTF money and the project was also awarded HUD HOME funds for the rehabilitation.
-Inca is scheduled to be complete in early 2020 and is intended to serve single-parent households with children.
+Was completed in March 2020 and is intended to serve single-parent households with children.

 GENERATIONS AT WEST MESA- Located at 5710 Avalon NW, Albuquerque, NM 87105.
 Generations at West Mesa consists of a variety of apartments for seniors, including seniors caring for their grandchildren.
 The project is arranged to flow with the existing neighborhood.
 Most are composed of single-story buildings and the apartments feel like the bordering residential homes in size and arrangement.
 The project consists of 54 apartments, of which 45 are affordable and nine are market rate apartments.
 Of the 45-affordable units, 18 units are for households at or below 30% AMI, nine at or below 50% AMI, and 18 units at or below 60% AMI.
-Generations was funded with WHTF and is scheduled to be complete in the first quarter of 2020.
+Generations was funded with WHTF and was completed in January 2020.

 NUEVO ATRISCO - Located at 7909 Central Avenue NW, Albuquerque, NM 87121.
 The project is an 80-unit, mixed income/mixed use community consisting of one-, two- and three-bedroom apartments.
 Of these 80 apartments, there will be 68 affordable and 12 market rate units.
 Nuevo Atrisco is designed for households with children, containing 21 one-bedroom, one- bath apartments, 42 two-bedroom, two-bath apartments, and 17 three-bedroom, two-bath units.
-Nuevo Atrisco was funded with WFHTF and is currently under construction with plans for completion in late 2020.
+Nuevo Atrisco was funded with WFHTF and was completed in September 2020.